gbif/ssg-gb24/content/05_travel-accommodation/en.md

 Arriving in Helsinki from airport:

 * By train:
 Local trains I and P operate between Helsinki Airport and the city centre on the Ring Rail Line.
-A regional ticket costs 5,50 euros and can be purchased from Helsinki Region Transport (HSL) ticket machines or via mobile application.
+A regional ticket costs 5,50 euros and can be purchased from Helsinki Region Transport (HSL) ticket machines or via mobile application ([https://www.hsl.fi/en/mobileticket](https://www.hsl.fi/en/mobileticket)).

 * By bus:
 The Finnair City Bus operates between the airport and city centre (Elielinaukio).
 A single ticket costs 6.20 euros when purchased online in advance or 6.30 euros from the driver.